 Sharon Williams Leahy

-Sharon Williams Leahy is an independent scholar and historian whose research focuses on American first ladies, material culture, and architectural history.
-She holds an M.A. from the Savannah College of Art and Design, where her thesis—“The Architectural Inheritance of the Burned Over District”—explored historic design traditions in upstate New York.
-She earned her B.L.A. in Landscape Architecture from Louisiana State University.
+Sharon Williams Leahy is an American historian and independent scholar whose research focuses on American first ladies, material culture, and architectural history.
+She holds an M.A. from the Savannah College of Art and Design (SCAD), where her thesis—“The Architectural Inheritance of the Burned Over District”—explored historic design traditions in upstate New York.
+She earned her Bachelors in Landscape Architecture (BLA) from Louisiana State University.

 A frequent media contributor, Sharon has appeared on C-SPAN, participated in the George W. Bush Institute’s podcast series The Controversies of Julia Gardiner Tyler, and was featured in East Wing Magazine.
 She also serves as a consultant on historic preservation projects across New York and Pennsylvania, preparing National Register nominations and historic property reports that preserve and interpret America’s architectural heritage